oceanumeric/oceanumeric.github.io/docs/_math/probabilistic-thinking.md

 tags: probability algorithm data-science machine-learning
 ---

-This post is very long.
-Therefore, we need a roadmap to guide us.
+When I was studying probability theories, it was difficult for me to see its application in real life until we enter a new era with all potential of machine learning and deep learning models.
-As it is shown in Figure 1, we will review some basic probability theories and prove some of them, then we will learn how those basic theories (especially those related to inequalities) could help us to build models for solving real world problems, such as algorithms for data science or machine learning models.
+This post is to explain how those basic theories (especially those related to inequalities) could help us for solving real world problems.
 Personally, I benefit a lot from those examples because it shows me what is probabilistic thinking and how power it is.
+Much of the content of this post is based on Cameron Musco's course - [Algorithms for Data Science](https://people.cs.umass.edu/~cmusco/CS514F22/index.html){:target="_blank"}.

 ## Probability review